ahmadaliasghar/ahmadaliasghar/README.md

 # Hi, I'm Ahmad Ali Asghar! 👋

-I'm a passionate full-stack developer with a strong background in web development and cloud technologies.
+I'm a results-driven full-stack developer with a proven track record in web development and cloud technologies.
 I leverage modern tools and frameworks to build scalable, efficient, and user-friendly applications.
+I've successfully worked on SaaS projects and delivered over 50 high-impact solutions.
+With hands-on expertise in AWS services to architect robust infrastructures, I excel in backend development using NestJS, Node.js, and Express.
+I'm also passionate about integrating intelligent features into my projects by utililizing Gen and Agentic AI.

 ## Consistency Graph: